Sarvesh-CSE/ComputerScience/software_engineering/web_content.md

 **Project Feasibility**
 * Studying the various different possibilities that may arise during s/w project development
 1. Economic Feasibility
-   * economic perspective (e.g., is it under budget?)
+   * economic perspective (e.g., whether the project is under budget?)
 3. Technical Feasibility
 4. Operational Feasibility
      * Fill the gap between what is developed by s/w dev team and what is user expectation.